-Not quite a part of China, though not entirely independent either, Hong Kong is a captivating destination all of its own.
+Though it’s a part of China, Hong Kong is a captivating destination with a personality of its own.

 It’s a place where soaring skyscrapers, overflowing markets and traditional monasteries all vie for limited space.
 Where words like ‘world-renowned’ and ‘iconic’ are regularly used to describe its skyline, food scene and shopping.
 Where mountains, beaches and quaint fishing villages offer a relaxing retreat from the sensory overload Hong Kong is famous for.

 So whether you want to shop till you drop at Hong Kong’s famed Temple Street Night Market or sing Cantopop at a karaoke bar on Lan Kwai Fong or hike through green parkland – Hong Kong has plenty to offer.

 The king of Hong Kong’s thriving market scene, get lost in a maze of sights, sounds and smells as vendors sell cheap wares and tasty eats.

 Tian Tan Buddha